 Ans.
 The PFCG time dependency is nothing but a report which is normally used for comparison of the user master.
 The PFCG Time dependency also makes sure to wipe away any profiles from the main record which seem to have expired and are of no use.
-There is also a transactional code which can be employed in order to execute this particular action.
+There is also a transactional code that can be employed in order to execute this particular action.
 The transactional code which is used to do this is PFUD.

 Ans.
-The role of user compare in the sap security is that it helps in comparison of the master records of the user.
+The role of user comparison in the sap security is that it helps in comparison of the master records of the user.
 This helps in entering the authorized profile which is produced into the main records.

 Q20) What are the different types of tabs that are present in the PFCG?

 - The first is the description tab.
 This tab is essential for describing any changes which are made such as the details which are related to any role.
-Mentioning if there are any additions or removing of any transactional codes.
+Mentioning if there are any additions or removal of any transactional codes.
 Also mentioning if there are any changes in the authorization object and many more.

 - The third is the user.
 This tab is used for any adjustment in the main user record and for assigning the users to any roles.